⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Gamified System Components

-4. Community: This component provides implemented support for user-to-user feedback throughout the gamified system through comments, discussions, and knowledge sharing, providing an additional feedback system which will provide meaningful feedback in a direct manner.
+4. Community: This component provides implemented support for user-to-user feedback throughout the gamified system through comments, discussions, and knowledge sharing, providing an additional feedback system that will provide meaningful feedback instantly.

 Gamified System Components